 (image from Wikipedia)

 -My mechanic at Desmond's (Doug) thinks my starting problem is me not starting the van correctly. *blush* I hadn't been waiting for glow plugs to warm up.
 Unlike in a in a gasoline-engine car, the doesn't simply turn the key to the "start" position & have the engine immediately start.
 Instead, driver turns the key to the "on" position; the glowplug relay switches the glowplugs on, and a light on the instrument cluster illuminates.
 I've read & been told this is "warming up" the van.
 I thought "warming up" the van was letting it run idly for a few minutes before taking off.
 I thought this glow plug procedure was only for cold weather.
 Not so!
-Anyway, this is good news for me, because it means it is not Patience's fault.
+Anyway, this is good news for me, because it means it is not Patience's fault.-The valve cover gasket was leaking onto the water pump belt & timing belt.
+The valve cover gasket was replaced, and the belts replaced.

 -The head gasket is leaking a little, it is okay, not environmentally friendly.
 The head gasket was done not too long ago, and he believes it is a good job, and if he tried to torque the head gaskets, it could ruin them all together requiring a full replacement.
 He recommended it stay as is, because it is okay, as long as it isn't leaking onto the belts.